OWASP/www-project-developer-guide/draft/10-culture-process/02-security-champions/01-security-champions-program.md

 #### Overview

-Referring to the OWASP [Security Culture project][scculture], it can be hard to introduce security across development teams using the application security team alone.
+Referring to the OWASP [Security Culture project][culturechamps], it can be hard to introduce security across development teams using the application security team alone.
 Information security people do not scale across teams of developers.
 A good way to scale security and distribute security across development teams is by creating a security champion role and providing a Security Champions program to encourage a community spirit within the organization.